 My philosophy of teaching hinges supporting student-centered learning through activities that encourage student collaboration, critical thinking, innovation, creativity, educational entrepreneurship and a life-long zeal for the process of learning, and improving human performance.
 I seek to facilitate, as well as train others to foster strong learning communities within each class by encouraging critical engagement with ideas, beliefs, and pedagogies in the local, national and global contexts.
-This experience has helped inform my research in the area of the scholarship of teaching and learning.
+This experience has helped inform my research in the area of the scholarship of teaching and learning, curriculum development, technology integration, and cultural studies.

 Concordia University Chicago